Resident234/php.net/pages/www.php.net_function.iconv-strlen.php.md

 (PHP 5.0.5)

-As such it is being &quot;stricter&quot; than mb_strlen and it may mean you need to check for invalid sequences first.
+As such it is being "stricter" than mb_strlen and it may mean you need to check for invalid sequences first.
 A quick way to check is to exploit the behaviour of the PCRE extension (see notes on pattern modifiers);

 ```
 <?php
 if (preg_match(&apos;/^.{1}/us&apos;,$str,$ar) != 1) {
-&#xA0; &#xA0; die(&quot;string contains invalid UTF-8&quot;);
+    die("string contains invalid UTF-8");
 }
 ?>
 ```

-A slower but stricter check (regex) can be found at: http://www.w3.org/International/questions/qa-forms-utf-8

-Similiar applies to iconv_substr, iconv_strpos and iconv_strrpos
+<br><br>A slower but stricter check (regex) can be found at: http://www.w3.org/International/questions/qa-forms-utf-8<br><br>Similiar applies to iconv_substr, iconv_strpos and iconv_strrpos

 #